How to taste water

 We recommend and think there is a need for a quality activated carbon treatment to eliminate whatever is left in the water.
 A well designed filter that has enough surface area and contact time to actually work.
 Activated carbon removes whatever the unpressurized distillation process can not remove.

-If there still is an unpleasent taste in your WaterStillar water, you should look at your pitcher, your bottle, your dish soap, the smell in your fridge or other sources of contamination.
+If there still is an unpleasant taste in your WaterStillar water, you should look at your pitcher, your bottle, your dish soap, the smell in your fridge or other sources of contamination.

 Adding taste to your WaterStillar Water is possible and completely up to your taste and likings.
 The initial water is absolutely clean, so just go ahead without a worry about the quality.
 Here are some suggestions:

-It may come as surpise to many, but (some) bottled water has a low pH value, since the water very often is filtered under high pressure, leading to a low ph-value.
-A low ph value is often claimed to be one of our health risks, since most of our processed foods (in the western culture) also leads to low ph values in our bodies.
+It may come as surprise to many, but (some) bottled water has a low pH value, since the water very often is filtered under high pressure.
+A low pH value is often claimed to be a health risk, since most processed foods (in the western culture) also contributes to low pH values in our bodies.

-Adding apple cider vinegar – and perhaps some honey – to your drinking water is a remedy that not only tastes good but it may help you with a number of health issues.
-These animal studies suggest that apple cider vinegar can lower cholesterol and triglyceride levels, along with several other heart disease risk factors (15, 16, 17).
-There are also some studies showing that vinegar reduces blood pressure in rats, which is a major risk factor for heart disease and kidney problems (18, 19).
-The only human evidence so far is an observational study from Harvard showing that women who ate salad dressings with vinegar had a reduced risk of heart disease (20).
+Adding apple cider vinegar and perhaps some honey to your drinking water is a remedy that not only tastes good but it may help you with a number of health issues.
+These animal studies suggest that apple cider vinegar can lower cholesterol and triglyceride levels, along with several other heart disease risk factors (Fushimi et al., Setorki et al., Halima et al.).
+There are also some studies showing that vinegar reduces blood pressure in rats, which is a major risk factor for heart disease and kidney problems (Na et al., Kondo et al.).
+The only human evidence so far is an observational study from Harvard showing that women who ate salad dressings with vinegar had a reduced risk of heart disease (Hu et al.).

-Drinking alkaline water (ph above 7) is by some considered to be a good way to lower the body’s pH-level.
-A low pH value in your body is claimed to be preventing / even curing some cancer deseases and even slowing down the aging process.
+Drinking alkaline water (pH above 7) is by some considered to be a good way to lower the body’s pH-level.
+A low pH value in your body is claimed to be preventing / even curing some cancer diseases and even slowing down the aging process.

 One way of making alkaline water is to use a chemical process called electrolysis.
 This technique uses a product called an ionizer to raise the pH of regular water.
 Makers of ionizers say that electricity is used to separate molecules in the water that are more acidic or more alkaline.
 The acidic water is then funneled out.